DhairyaParikh31/DhairyaParikh31/README.md

 <!-- I am a Junior at Fr.
 CRCE pursuing B.E. in CSE.
 I like to Code, Design, Innovate and Experiment.
 I am an enthusiastic and a social person who loves to take up new challenges and learn new skills.
 I love meeting new people, exchanging ideas and spreading knowledge and positivity. -->

 <h3 align="center">
-I'm a Software Developer based in India 🙏, I am passionate about software development, coding, and web technologies❤️.
+I'm a Software Developer based in India 🙏, I am passionate about software development and coding❤️.
 	Besides my studies, I like to create and contribute to projects that solve a real problem.
 It helps me learn a lot and grow as a developer while also being able to become a help.
 </h3>
  <br />